Tougher Laws for Protesters Coming to Florida?

 Some states, including Florida, are trying to limit individuals’ right to take to the streets to voice their concerns.
 On September 21, Florida Gov. Ron DeSantis introduced a bill that would create several new protest-related crimes and harshly punish protesters if they become disruptive or violent.

 While the proposed bill isn’t law, there are still many criminal laws the police and prosecutors are using against protestors.
-If you, a friend, or relative were arrested at a protest in Tampa, contact Brett Metcalf, Criminal Defense Attorney, P.A. immediately.
+If you, a friend, or relative were arrested at a protest in Tampa, contact Metcalf Falls, Criminal Defense Attorneys, P.A. immediately.

 You can use the online contact form or call (813) 258-4800 to schedule a free, confidential consultation.